charlielee/boats-animator/docs/features/menu-bar.md

 ![Menu bar](../img/menu-bar.png)

 The menu bar contains an assortment of options both to do with the current project and the program in general.
-The menu bar is located in the [Main Window](/interface/main-window)
+The menu bar is located in the [Main Window](/interface/main-window).

 !!! note "Note for macOS users"
     The menu bar will show some additional items to those listed here.
-These are automatically added by macOS.
+These features are part of macOS rather than Boats Animator.

 ### File menu